yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Note that on lower resolution screens, your emulator may not show the faux iPad bezel.
 In addition, the height (in pixels) of the iPad may exceed the height of your screen.
 If this happens, you will need to scroll up and down emulator.

-Holding the `option` key with your cursor over the emulator's "screen" brings out two gray circles representing two touch points.
+Holding the `option` key with your cursor over the emulator's "screen" brings out two grey circles representing two touch points.
 This is useful for debugging pinch and rotate gestures.

 The emulator has limitations when testing more complicated gestures, the camera, and network stacks.
 You should find out about these limitations if your application implements such functionality.